bkoprucu/jekyll4test/_posts/2023-10-15-Cat-sitting.md

 For wet food, You may use flat plate instead of their bowl, to avoid cleaning.
 However, Pamuk will spill some food to the floor, put napkins under the plate.

-Kucuk is shy, and Pamuk eats his food.
+Kucuk is shy, so Pamuk eats her food.
 To prevent this:

 - Put Pamuk's food under kitchen table first.
-- While he is eating put Kucuk's food in bedroom, under the chair close the door and leave her alone.
+- While he is eating, put Kucuk's food in bedroom, under the chair.
+- Close the door and leave her alone.
-- Pamuk will wait at her door, leave her 5 minutes to eat, then open the door.
+- Pamuk will wait at her door, demanding opening the door.
+Don't open, give Kucuk at least 5 minutes to eat, after which you may open the door.
 - After 10 minutes or so, they'll want dry food, esp.
 Kucuk.
 Give them some.

 Food in the pouch box will be over after three days.
 You can continue with the food in small boxes: